 Ian grew up in Jericho, New York, in the suburbs of New York City.
 He earned a B.S. in Computer Science from the University of Illinois and a M.S. in Information Systems and Technology from Johns Hopkins University.
 He has lived in the DC area for the past 16 years, circling the Beltway with stops in Gaithersburg, Woodbridge, and, for […]

 Ian grew up in Jericho, New York, in the suburbs of New York City.
 He earned a B.S. in Computer Science from the University of Illinois and a M.S. in Information Systems and Technology from Johns Hopkins University.
 He has lived in the DC area for the past 16 years, circling the Beltway with stops in Gaithersburg, Woodbridge, and, for the past six years, Purcellville and Aldie in Loudoun County.

 Ian spent the early part of his career as a software developer, technical lead, and project manager for Lockheed Martin and the Appian Corporation, where he developed and managed a multitude of large software systems for the Army, Marine Corps, Coast Guard, and various civilian agencies.

 Ian lives in Purcellville with his family.
 His wife, Caitlin, owns her own small business, a digital marketing and communications firm.
-His two children, Allison and Jack, are students at LCPS’ Hillsboro Charter Academy.
+His two children, Allison and Jack, are LCPS students at Harmony Middle School and Hillsboro Charter Academy.

 An Advocate for Loudoun County Schools